"כמה נערים לומדים עברית?"

 Translation:How many teenagers are learning Hebrew?

-Vivek Raman, the word נער is in the Old Testament and means a youth, young man or a servant.
+The word נער is in the Old Testament and in the OT means a youth, young man or a servant.
 In 1 Kings 3, the LORD says to Solomon “Ask what I shall give you” and Solomon in his answer calls himself נער, which translates in the ESV as “a little child”.

-The fact that נער is translated in English as “teenager” is probably what makes you think that it’s a modern word.
+The fact that נער is translated into English as “teenager” is probably what makes you think that it’s a modern word.

 And as for what age you begin and stop being נער (young), I would guess that it’s as nebulous in Hebrew as it is in English.